 We encourage you to reserve a free tour of our facility to check out the physical layout.
 At that time you can ask about arrival times, music, restrooms, decorations, candles, pictures, flowers, rehearsals, and anything else.

-Depending on the size of the wedding we suggest about 25-30 minutes prior or less.
+Depending on the size of the wedding we suggest about 20 minutes prior to the ceremony.
+The chapel will open for guests 30 minutes before the ceremony is set to begin.

-Ah, the age old question!
-Believe it or not, it is never fashionable to start late in modern times.
+It is never fashionable to start late.
 Our contract with you will be that the ceremony never be more than 20 minutes late starting as others may be waiting to use the facility or the officiant may have another wedding off site and need to leave.
-Most families have a member who likes to be late.
-Try giving them a map and a good talking to well in advance.
+If you are concerned about someone arriving late, please speak with them in advance.

 Rehearsals may be held at the chapel.
-There is a charge of $100 for after hours or weekend rehearsals, which include 1 hour in the chapel and one of our co-ordinators to help run your rehearsal.
+There is a charge of $100, which includes 1 hour in the chapel and one of our co-ordinators to help run your rehearsal.
 We will practice your entrances and exits, timing with your music, the hand off (if one partner is being walked down the aisle), where everyone will stand during the ceremony, and moving to and from the signing table.
 If you would like your officiant to attend your rehearsal, they will have their own fee.
 In most cases, you can work through the details of the ceremony with the officiant at the planning meeting.

-Weddings that need to be cancelled within 30 days of booking will be refunded minus $100 (plus HST) administration fee.
+Weddings that need to be cancelled within 30 days of booking will be refunded minus an administration fee ($100 or $200 + tax, depending on the package).
 Those weddings that are cancelled more than 30 days after booking will not be refunded.

 In most cases other licenced officiants are welcome.
 We do not lower our fee.
 Talk to us about this option.
 We will need Provincial Government proof of their licence.